josh-96/Energy-optimization-supply-exercise/README.md

 ## Repository Contents

-Notebook: The primary notebook (optimization_energy_production.ipynb) containing all code, visualizations, and analyses.
+Notebook: The primary notebook (Optimization_of_Energy_Supply.ipynb) containing all code, visualizations, and analyses.

 Graphs and Visualizations: Includes bar plots comparing forecasted capacities and costs across methods.